AIDA – still relevant in UX: From attention to action in the digital user journey

 AIDA - still relevant in UX

-Attention - Catch the feeling first
+Attention - Capture the feeling first

-Interest - Arouse curiosity
+Interest - Spark curiosity

 Desire – Create desire, not pressure